How to Calculate The Price For Your Homemade Candles

 Coco & Bubbles ($168K/year)

-Elise Phillips from Atlanta, GA, USA started Coco & Bubbles about 2 years ago, a candle business.
+Elise Phillips from Atlanta, GA, USA started Coco & Bubbles over 2 years ago, a candle business.

 - Revenue: $14,000/ month